ericwburden/advent_of_code/README.md

 After solving the 2021 puzzles in Julia, I decided that I'd like to collect all 350 (as of 2021) stars from past years.
 Thus began an ~5 month journey of working on old AoC puzzles on and off in whatever free time I could scrounge up (from other, honestly more important things like spending time with family).
-The 'legacy' repo contains all the Julia code I wrote to earn those stars!
+The [legacy](https://github.com/ericwburden/advent_of_code_legacy) repo contains all the Julia code
+I wrote to earn those stars!
 I can't imagine that I'll try to blog about these, since (a) these are old puzzles and not likely to be as interesting to others and (b) that's a lot of work!